SSV-embedded/RMG-OpenVPN/README.md

 [More available options are listed at the end of this document.](#options-for-the-docker-container)

+## Check running Docker container
-Check the running Docker container.
+* Check the running Docker container.

       sudo docker ps